-For a sporting discipline that has been around for over a century and has managed to capture the imagination of the world, volleyball traces its roots to a rather humble beginning.
+For a sporting discipline that has been around for over a century and has managed to capture the imagination of the world, the origin of volleyball traces its roots to a rather humble beginning.

-History has it that in 1895, William G Morgan - the man considered to be the father of the game - came up with the idea so that people who found basketball’s ‘bumping’ or ‘jolting’ too strenuous could have an alternative physical activity to fall back on.
+History has it that William G Morgan - who invented the game of volleyball in 1895 - came up with the idea so that people who found basketball’s ‘bumping’ or ‘jolting’ too strenuous could have an alternative physical activity to fall back on.

 He would look at the sporting disciplines around and pick the aspects that he thought suited his brief the best.

 The ball came from basketball, the net from tennis and the use of hands from handball.
 While this made up a game of volleyball, it was lent some competitive tone with the introduction of innings - later to be called sets - that was borrowed from baseball.

 Morgan, who served as the physical director at the Young Men’s Christian Association (YMCA) Holyoke, Massachusetts, introduced the sport -- called Mintonette, the original name of volleyball -- at the YMCA Physical Director's Conference a year later at Springfield College, Massachusetts.

 Though it was incomplete with no fixed rules and a format to follow, the sport did enough to win over the delegation and soon became a part of YMCA’s wide network throughout the USA with a new name - volley ball (initially it was termed as two words).

 A sport that traced its origin to basketball, baseball, tennis and handball - and now estimated to be played by over 800 million globally - had thus been established.

 The coming years saw rules for the game being drawn up as volleyball continued to bank on YMCA’s popularity to go global.